soulferryman/soulferryman/README.md

 # 😄 Hi there!
 I'm Dong Jianyu

- 🔭an Open Source Community Manager specializing in AI, embodied intelligence, developer relations, and community operations.
-I've built my career at companies like Baidu, Cloudwise, and InfoQ, and currently lead the open source community at the Beijing Humanoid Robot Innovation Center.
-Here are some of the projects I've been involved in and helped grow:
+- dongjianyu（董建宇）
+- an Open Source Community Operations Manager
+- specializing in AI, embodied intelligence, developer relations, and community operations
+-  Working for: Beijing Humanoid Robot Innovation Center、Baidu、Cloudwise、InfoQ

 # 🌱Open Source Projects
 These are the open-source projects I've led and run